y2krazy/Rebornbuddy-Profiles/Questing/ReadMe.txt

 Please run the questing profiles in the following order:

-    01) [O] A Realm Reborn (Immortal Flames) <= This is Patch 2.0
+    01) [O] A Realm Reborn (Immortal Flames) <= This is Patch 2.0 -- Run the "[MSQ]" profile to ignore all Sidequests.
     02) [O] A Realm Reborn (Patch 2.1)
     03) [O] A Realm Reborn (Patch 2.2)
     04) [O] A Realm Reborn (Patch 2.3)